-Comfort, ease of movement, and versatility quickly become standout features in a good pair of rain pants.
-To find the best, we researched and whittled our list down to over 30 models, before purchasing the top 6.
-Then we discussed options with our review team and tried to figure out, based on specifications, which ones would be the most useful, the most comfortable, and the most durable.
-For three months, we traveled and adventured with these pants.
-We pushed the limits, from the standard terrain of the Pacific Northwet (not a typo!) to the cold, harsh winters of Montana.
-We experimented with these pants, and pushed the limits of movement as well, taking the walking and hiking to climbing and skiing.
-After years of experience with some of the best and worst rain wear in the industry, we were excited to spend time with some of the best garments out there.
+In our search for the best women's rain pants in 2019, we researched over 30 models, before purchasing the top 6.
+For three months, we traveled and adventured with these pants, from the Pacific Northwest to Montana.
+We pushed the limits of movement as well, taking the walking and hiking to climbing and skiing.
+Then we discussed with our review team to identify the most useful, comfortable, and durable options.
+After years of experience with rain wear, we were excited to spend time with some of the best garments out there.
 We hope this review will help you filter through the noise and find the best pairs for your uses.

 Compare at 3 sellers